isc-projects/stork/changelog_unreleased/2280-id-in-subnet-label.md

 [ui] william

-    Show the Stork subnet ID in the text of any links to a subnet.
+    Show the Stork database ID in the text of any links to a subnet, a host reservation, or a shared network.
     (Gitlab #2280)